Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 Get Expert Help with Foreign Contractor Compliance

-International contractor arrangements give rise to complex tax obligations.
-Whether you’re a U.S. business hiring talent from around the world or navigating your responsibilities as an American contractor abroad, getting the details right matters.
+International contractor arrangements carry complex tax obligations.
+Whether you are a U.S. business hiring talent from around the world or an American contractor living abroad, getting the details right matters.

-For U.S. businesses: We can review your contractor classification processes, help you implement proper documentation systems, and ensure you’re meeting all Form 1099 and Form W-8BEN requirements.
+• For U.S. businesses: We can review your contractor classification processes, help you implement proper documentation systems, and ensure you are meeting all Form 1099 and Form W-8BEN requirements.

-For American contractors abroad: Our team specializes in expat tax returns, self-employment tax planning, and maximizing available tax benefits.
-See our comprehensive guide: Do I Need to Pay U.S. Taxes as a Contractor Working Overseas?
+• For American contractors abroad: Our team has deep expertise in expat tax returns, self-employment tax planning, and maximizing available tax benefits.

-If you’re ready to be matched with a Greenback accountant, click the get started button below.
+If you are ready to be matched with a Greenback accountant, click the Get Started button below.
 For general questions about contractor taxes or working with Greenback, contact our Customer Champions.

 This article is provided for general informational purposes and is not intended as legal or tax advice.
 Tax laws are complex and subject to frequent changes.
 For specific advice on your unique situation, consult with a qualified tax professional.